markus-zzz/zzzconsulting-website/_drafts/2019-08-11-retro-gaming-hw-part-1.markdown

 lowest bit of the horizontal video coordinate) to have the sprite and tile shifters keep the same pixel value for two consecutive horizontal video pixels.

-A sprite/tile in our system is 8x8 pixels and a pixel holds 4 bits of color information.
+A sprite/tile in Pico-8 is 8x8 pixels and a pixel holds 4 bits of color information.
+We will do the same.

 A sprite shifter module is basically a shift register combined with some triggering logic to make the shifting start only when a programmed horizontal